Trump accuses ex-FBI director Comey of cowardice over 'leaks'

 Comey said he had hoped releasing the information via the media would prompt the appointment of a special counsel to handle the Russia probe, a ploy that ultimately proved successful.

-He also branded the president a liar and said Trump urged him to abandon the investigation into former national security adviser Michael Flynn, an allegation Trump has denied.
+He also branded the president a liar and said Trump urged him to abandon the investigation into former national security adviser Michael Flynn.

-On Friday, Trump's former campaign manager Corey Lewandowski criticised Comey as not "man enough" for having leaked the memo via his friend rather than doing it himself.
+On Friday, Trump's former campaign manager Corey Lewandowski criticized Comey as not "man enough" for having leaked the memo via his friend rather than doing it himself.

 "He gave his notes to a Columbia law professor because he wasn't man enough to give the notes directly to the media," Lewandowski told NBC's morning show "Today."